KenHeLiqin/Interactive-Lab-Hub/Lab 2/README.md

 # Lab 2 Part 2

-Pull Interactive Lab Hub updates to your repo.

-Modify the code from last week's lab to make a new visual interface for your new clock.
-You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.
+Watch our demo video [Here](https://drive.google.com/file/d/11w0BZDVRiGL6zfk1EdbdY1_pLfjjtql3/view?usp=sharing).

 As always, make sure you document contributions and ideas from others explicitly in your writeup.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

-Watch our demo video [Here](https://drive.google.com/file/d/11w0BZDVRiGL6zfk1EdbdY1_pLfjjtql3/view?usp=sharing).
+Material's sources:

+The background pictures of 4 cities are found online and are created by iconisa.